Requirements for doing a normal installation

 Since most of the eZ Publish system is written using the PHP scripting language, a PHP (hypertext preprocessor) server-side engine is needed.
 Make sure you have PHP 4.3.4 or later version of the 4.3 branch.
 Please note that eZ Publish 3.6 will not work correctly with PHP 4.4 and PHP 5 and thus these versions should not be used.
 PHP needs to have compiled-in support for either MySQL or PostgreSQL.

-It is strongly recommended to have PHP CLI installed, otherwise some features like notifications, delayed search indexing, upgrade scripts, the collaboration system (content approval), clearing caches from within the command line, etc. will not work.
+It is strongly recommended to have PHP CLI installed, otherwise some features will not be available.

 PHP memory limit issue

 eZ Publish needs at least 64 MB in order to complete the setup wizard.
-If you are using PHP 5.2.0 or earlier version, you'll have to increase the default "memory_limit" setting which is located in the "php.ini" configuration file.
-(Don't forget to restart Apache after editing "php.ini".)
+This means that you'll have to increase the default "memory_limit" setting which is located in the "php.ini" configuration file.
+(Don't forget to restart apache after editing "php.ini".)
 Normal operation requires about 16 MB.
-However, it is highly recommended that you keep the 64 MB setting since eZ Publish consumes a lot more memory as soon as you reindex the search, etc. Multi-lingual sites that store the content in Unicode (UTF-8) will also require at least 64 MB.
+However, it is highly recommended that you keep the 64 MB setting since eZ Publish consumes a lot more memory as soon as you use PDF export feature, reindex the search, etc. Multi-lingual sites that store the content in Unicode (UTF-8) will also require at least 64 MB.

 eZ Publish stores miscellaneous data structures and actual content using a database.
 This means that a database server has to be available for eZ Publish at all times.
-Follow this link to the eZ Publish requirements page to find which database solutions eZ Publish is compatible with.
+By default, eZ Publish is compatible with the following database solutions:

-If you want to use PostgreSQL, make sure the "pgcrypto" module is installed.
+If you are going to use PostgreSQL, make sure the "pgcrypto" module is installed.
 On Linux/UNIX, you may need to install a separate package called "postgresql-contrib" (refer to the PostgreSQL documentation for more information), which contains the "pgcrypto" module.
 The "pgcrypto" module provides cryptographic functions for PostgreSQL, including the "digest" function, which is needed for eZ Publish.
-When setting up a PostgreSQL database for eZ Publish, you will have to register these functions in the database.
-Refer to the "Setting up a database" part of the "Installing eZ Publish on a Linux/UNIX based system" and "Installing eZ Publish on Windows" documentation pages (depending on the target OS) for more information.
+When setting up a PostgreSQL database for eZ Publish, you will have to register these functions in the database as described in the "Setting up a database" part of the installation instructions.

 Image conversion system (optional)